nbaertsch/nbaertsch.github.io/_drafts/fooling-pafish.markdown

 <br/>

 # Disclaimer
 For someone like myself who has zero interest in installing Windows natively, the only option to play certain games is to try to hide the fact that the machine is virtualized.
 Before we begin, I have a disclaimer for anyone wanting to follow in my footsteps: it is always going to be easier to detect a vm than to hide it.
 Researchers can only patch VM detection methods reflexively.
 There are many differernt approaches to detecting a sandboxed environment and if you use the following methods to evade detection by anti-cheat, odds are good that they will eventually update their detection methods and you will have accounts banned.
 I also want to make it clear that I am not an expert.
-These methods were aggregated from various sources on the internet and I am simply documenting my experience(for myself because no-one reads this lol).
+These methods were aggregated from various sources on the internet and I am simply documenting my experience (for myself because no-one reads this lol).
 <br/>

-I was inspired by [this reddit post](https://www.reddit.com/r/VFIO/comments/i071qx/spoof_and_make_your_vm_undetectable_no_more/) and am using the anti-detection methods mentioned there.
+I was inspired by [this reddit post](https://www.reddit.com/r/VFIO/comments/i071qx/spoof_and_make_your_vm_undetectable_no_more/) and am using the anti-detection methods mentioned there and piecemealed from elsewhere on the internet.
 <br/>

 # The Kernel - intercepting RDTSC exit calls
 Recently a patch for the 5.7.11 kernel was released that intercepts RDTSC cpu exit calls.
 [This](https://github.com/SamuelTulach/BetterTiming) github repo has the patch for 5.7.11, but I'm on 5.8.1, so instead of downgrading the kernel I updated the patch which can be found [here](https://github.com/nbaertsch/BetterTiming/tree/5.8.1).
+It seems to work fine on the updated kernel version.
 <br/>

 Grab the 5.8.1 [linux kernel source code](https://www.kernel.org/):